fdg-rp/web-landing/content/0.server-docs/3.job-guides/saes.md

 ![Job Center](https://i.imgur.com/6TwhlDF.jpg)

 If you meet the requirements and applications are open you may apply at any city job center.
-You can see if applications are open in the [Government Discord](https://discord.com/invite/UMfASun3A4) in the SAPF Notice Board channel.